Boosted Navigation

 <a href="/contacts/42">View</a>

-When the destination lives in a different layout domain — e.g. linking from the marketing site root to the dashboard/app/*— hand the href to swap_attrsand let the framework pick the right target:
+When the destination lives in a different layout domain — for example, linking from the marketing site root into the dashboard at/app/*— hand the href to swap_attrsand let the framework pick the target:

 <a href="/app/inbox" {{ swap_attrs("/app/inbox") | html_attrs }}>Open inbox</a>